mansisonani07/Campusiq_Erp_System/README.md

 - Triggered by `⌘K` / `Ctrl+K` from any authenticated page
 - Queries all 19 tables simultaneously
 - Results grouped: Students, Faculty, Fees, Courses, Documents
-- Results scoped to authenticated role — no cross-tenant data leakage
+- Role-aware — no cross-tenant data leakage
 - Keyboard navigation: ↑↓ browse, Enter to open, Esc to close
 - Recent search history persisted in localStorage